github/developer.github.com/content/guides/best-practices-for-integrators.md

 * If you're making a large number of `POST`, `PATCH`, `PUT`, or `DELETE` requests for a single user or client ID, wait at least 1 second between each request.
 * Make subsequent requests after the time period specified in the `Retry-After` header.

+We reserve the right to change these guidelines as needed to ensure availability.

 ## Dealing with API errors